jeffpar/pcjs.v1/docs/pcx86/README.md

 ### Creating PCx86-Compatible Disk Images

-If you have (or find) an IMG disk image file on a server, the PCjs web server provides a [DiskDump API](/api/v1/dump) via endpoint "/api/v1/dump" that creates PCx86-compatible disks in JSON:
+If you have (or find) an IMG disk image file on a server, the PCjs Node web server provides a [DiskDump API](/api/v1/dump) via endpoint "/api/v1/dump" that creates PCx86-compatible disks in JSON:

 	{{ site.url }}/api/v1/dump?disk=(file|url)&format=json